Payback (2020): Background

-The event was held at the Amway Center in Orlando, Florida.
+Due to the COVID-19 pandemic, the sixth Payback was produced by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at the Amway Center in Orlando, Florida.

-Payback is a professional wrestling event that was established by WWE in 2013.
-The concept of the event is the wrestlers seeking payback against their opponents.
-The event ran annually from 2013 to 2017; the 2017 event was also a Raw-exclusive event.
-Payback was expected to return in 2018 for SmackDown, but following WrestleMania 34 in April that year, WWE discontinued brand-exclusive pay-per-views, resulting in the reduction of yearly PPVs produced, thus also discontinuing Payback.
-During the August 14 episode of SmackDown, it was announced that Payback had been reinstated and would be held on August 30.
-The sixth Payback featured wrestlers from the Raw and SmackDown brand divisions.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Payback was a professional wrestling event that was established by WWE in 2013.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The concept of the event was based around wrestlers seeking payback against their opponents.
+The event ran annually from 2013 to 2017; the 2017 event was also held exclusively for wrestlers from Raw.
+Payback was expected to return in 2018 for SmackDown, but following WrestleMania 34 in April that year, WWE discontinued brand-exclusive PPV and livestreaming events for the main roster, resulting in the reduction of these events produced per year, thus also discontinuing Payback.

+On July 31, 2020, PWInsider reported that WWE would be reinstating Payback for the following month on August 30.
+The sixth Payback was then officially announced during the August 14 episode of Friday Night SmackDown, confirming the reported date, which marked the first Payback to be held in August as all prior events were held between April and June.
+As a result of the discontinuation of brand-exclusive PPV and livestreaming events in April 2018, the 2020 event featured wrestlers from both Raw and SmackDown, marking the first Payback to feature multiple brands during a brand split.

 Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
-Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
+Initially, Raw and SmackDown's shows were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
-Just a week prior to Payback, these programs were moved to a bio-secure bubble called the WWE ThunderDome, hosted at Orlando's Amway Center.
+PWInsider initially reported that Payback would also be held at the Performance Center, but just a week prior to the event, all of Raw and SmackDown's programs were moved to a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at Orlando's Amway Center.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.